Chocolate Starfish and the Hot Dog Flavored Water: Commercial performance

-Chocolate Starfish and the Hot Dog Flavored Water debuted at number one on the Billboard 200, selling 1,054,511 copies in its first week of being released, with 400,000 of those copies being sold in the album's first day of release—the largest first-week sales debut for a rock album in the United States ever since Nielsen Soundscan began tracking album sales in 1991.
-It was also the fourth highest-week debut sales of 2000, behind Eminem's The Marshall Mathers LP, 'N Sync's No Strings Attached and Britney Spears' Oops!...
+Chocolate Starfish and the Hot Dog Flavored Water debuted at number one on the Billboard 200.
+The album sold 1,054,511 copies in its first week of being released, with 400,000 of those copies being sold in the album's first day of release—the largest first-week sales debut for a rock album in the United States ever since Nielsen SoundScan began tracking album sales in 1991.
+It was also the fifth highest-week debut sales of 2000, behind Eminem's The Marshall Mathers LP, 'N Sync's No Strings Attached, Backstreet Boys' Black & Blue and Britney Spears' Oops!...
 I Did It Again.
 In its second week of being released, the album sold 392,000 copies, and remained at number 1 on the Billboard 200.
 The album also went to number 1 on the Canadian Albums Chart, selling 98,707 copies in its first week in the country.
 Two months after its release date, the album was certified 4× platinum by the Recording Industry Association of America (RIAA), and almost seven months after its release date, it was certified 5× platinum by the RIAA.
 In April 2002, the album was certified 6× platinum by the RIAA.
 It also was certified 6× platinum by Music Canada in October 2001.

 Critical reception

 Chocolate Starfish and the Hot Dog Flavored Water received mixed reviews from critics, as Metacritic gave it a 49 out of 100.
 AllMusic writer Stephen Thomas Erlewine wrote, "Durst's self-pitying and the monotonous music give away that the band bashed Chocolate Starfish out very quickly – it's the sound of a band determined to deliver a sequel in a finite amount of time."
-The Rolling Stone Album Guide awarded the album pop three out of five stars, whereas the magazine itself gave the album a 3.5 out of 5.
+The Rolling Stone Album Guide awarded the album three out of five stars, whereas the magazine itself gave the album a 3.5 out of 5.
 Readers of Kerrang! voted it as the worst album of 2000, with the band and Fred Durst also being voted the worst band of 2000 and "Arse of the Year", respectively.

 Even so, Chocolate Starfish and the Hot Dog Flavored Water was listed in the book for 1001 Albums You Must Hear Before You Die, but later removed in recent editions of the book.

 In 2020, it was named one of the 20 best metal albums of 2000 by Metal Hammer magazine.